gwlucastrig/gridfour/README.md

 compression and file management API.
 The GVRS module helps Java applications manage raster (grid) data in situations where the size of the data exceeds what could reasonably be kept in memory.
-It also provides a file-based utility for the persistent storage of data between runs.
+It also provides a file-based utility for the persistent storage of data between application sessions.
 And, finally, it includes custom data compression that significantly reduces the storage size required for raster data.